Welcome to our page of cycling hints and tips.

 A little knowledge of how the gears work is a good place to start.
 Without going into too much detail, when you are shifting up into the bigger cogs on your cassette, your cable requires more tension to allow the chain to move up the gears and when shifting into the smaller cogs, the cable needs to slacken to allow the chain to fall back down.

-Pop your bike on a repair stand if you have one or flip your bike upside down and shift through the gears as you use your hand to pedal.
+Pop your bike on a repair stand if you have one or flip your bike upside down (be careful to to damage your shifters etc.) and shift through the gears as you use your hand to pedal.
 If your chain is struggling to shift into bigger cogs, you need to tighten the cable.
 If your chain is having trouble moving down into the smaller cogs, you need to slacken.

 First, locate the barrel adjuster.
 Your barrel adjuster will probably be on the rear derailleur where the cable meets the derailleur (see picture).
 For the front derailleur, it’s usually near the shifters.